ansible/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

     SourceCredential_username: AdminUser
     SourceCredential_password: PasswordForAdminUser

 ..
-Note:: You should set ``no_log: yes`` on the task definition in
+Note:: On versions of Ansible older than 2.8, you should set ``no_log: yes``
-    Ansible to ensure any credentials used are not stored in any log file or console output.
+    on the task definition in Ansible to ensure any credentials used are not stored in any log file or console output.

+A ``[PSCredential]`` is defined with ``EmbeddedInstance("MSFT_Credential")`` in a DSC resource MOF definition.

 CimInstance Type
 ++++++++++++++++